graphikDB/graphik/README.md

     - relational-oriented benefits of a SQL database
     - non-relational-oriented productivity benefits of a NOSQL database
 - zero password management- this is delegated to the configured identity provider
-- schema-optional for productivity gains - type validators enforce custom constraints when necessary
+- schema-optional for productivity gains - constraints enforce custom constraints when necessary
 - "identity graph" which creates automatically creates connections between users & the database objects the create/modify
     - index-free-adjacency allows insanely fast relational lookups from the POV of the origin user
 - fine-grained authorization model to support requests directly from the origin user/public client(user on browser, ios app, android app, etc)